|

 cleanliness and safety, whilst the Borough of Poole and Bournemouth

-Borough Council are riparian owners of the Bourne stream and it's
+Borough Council are riparian owners of the Bourne stream and its

-banks.
 In 2000 the EA formed the Bourne Stream Partnership to

 ensure effective management of both the local watercourse and bathing